 Piera Gelardi is the co-founder and executive creative director of Refinery29, an online fashion and lifestyle magazine with 25 million readers.

-In the 11 years since she started the bootstrapped company, Piera has helped grow Refinery29 from four employees to 400, and she picked up some invaluable wisdom about life and work along the way.
-In Piera’s episode on the NTMY Show, she shares a few of these lessons.
+In the 11 years since she co-founded Refinery29, Piera Gelardi has helped grow the company from four employees to 400, and she picked up some invaluable wisdom about life and work along the way.
+In Piera’s episode on the NTMY Show, she shared a few of these lessons.

 1. Work hard, not smart.